uxvii/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+In the first phase, the HOG+SVM approach turned out to be slightly frustrating, in that strongly relied on the parameter chosed to perform feature extraction, training and detection.
+Even if I found a set of parameters that more or less worked for the project video, I wasn't satisfied of the result, because parameters were so finely tuned on the project video that certainly were not robust to different situations.

+For this reason, I turned to deep learning.